Confidential Compute

 Use the volt CLI for quick Confidential Compute operations.

-# List available Confidential Compute GPUs
+# List available Confidential Compute inventory

 volt cc inventory